 The first JAS 39B was rolled out on 29 September 1995.
 It was actually a production-line modification of one of the 30 Batch-1 JAS 39As.
 The JAS 39A reached initial operational status in 1995 and full operational status in 1997.
 The first Batch 2 machine was delivered in December 1996, the same month that an order for 64 improved "Batch 3" machines was placed, including 50 single-seat "JAS 39Cs" and 14 two-seat "JAS 39Ds".BACK_TO_TOP

 * The Gripen is a true lightweight fighter, with about three-quarters the empty weight of an F-16C and about half the empty weight of the Viggen, the F/A-18E/F Super Hornet, or the Dassault Rafale.
 The Gripen's airframe features extensive use of composite assemblies to reduce weight.
-The modest size reduces purchase cost to a degree and definitely reduces operating cost; makes the machine easier to handle on the ground; and gives it a lower radar signature.
+The modest size reduces purchase cost to a degree, and definitely reduces operating cost; makes the machine easier to handle on the ground; and gives it a lower radar signature.

 The Gripen is a canard-configuration aircraft, featuring a cropped delta wing with a sweep of 45 degrees, along with all-moving canard forewings with a sweep of 45 degrees and dihedral.
-The wings are midbody-mounted to provide clearance for underwing stores, and each has a leading-edge flap plus two trailing-edge drooping "elevons" to improve short-field performance, as well as maneuverability.
+The wings are midbody-mounted to provide clearance for underwing stores, each wing having a leading-edge flap plus two trailing-edge drooping "elevons" to improve short-field performance, as well as maneuverability.
 There are two tiny strakes on the nose to generate vortices that improve flight control at high angles of attack.

-The Gripen is powered by a Volvo Aero "RM-12" bypass turbojet engine with afterburner.
+The Gripen is powered by a Volvo Aero RM-12 bypass turbojet engine with afterburner.
 The RM-12 was developed in cooperation with General Electric and is derived from the GE F404J turbofan used on the Boeing F/A-18 Hornet.
 The F404J was selected due to its reliability and growth potential.
 The Swedish version of the engine features a larger fan to provide more airflow and greater power; greater resistance to birdstrikes; and a Swedish-designed afterburner.
 The RM-12 provides 81.9 kN (8,350 kgp / 18,400 lbf) thrust in afterburner.
 60% of the engine's components are built by GE and shipped to Sweden, where they are integrated with the Swedish-built components.

 Unlike the Viggen, the Gripen does not have a thrust reverser.
 The canard foreplanes can be tilted almost 90 degrees to act as airbrakes on landing.
 There are carbon brakes on all the wheels of the tricycle landing gear to reduce landing roll.
 Interestingly, pilots using the Gripen flight simulators have performed simulated carrier landings, without an arresting hook; it seems a bit unlikely that this will ever be done in practice, though no doubt some Gripen pilots would give it a shot if they got the chance.
 The landing gear has an antiskid system.
 The two-wheel nose gear retracts backward, while the single-wheel main gear retract at a forward angle.